michaelfester/docs/docs/reference/components/relation-component.md

 To add a Relation component, you need to create a [Single Relation](/docs/relations).

 A Relation component can only be used when a one-to-one relationship exists between two tables.
 This is accomplished by creating a single Relation column.
-If you’ve checked the Match Multiple box when creating your Relation column, you’ll need to use an [Inline List](/docs/inline-list) to display the multiple results.
+If you've checked the Match Multiple box when creating your Relation column, you'll need to use an [Inline List](/docs/inline-list) to display the multiple results.